algosup/2024-2025-project-5-bubble-intermarche-team-3/TechnicalSpecifications.md

 ##### How This Maps in Bubble

-You can set, using the **API Connector pluggin**, the api connexion between **bubble and firebase**.
+You can set, using the **API Connector pluging**, the api connexion between **bubble and firebase**.
 The API is integrated following theses paterns:

 Method: ```GET```